Medically reviewed by Drugs.com. Last updated on Jun 23, 2022.

 - Anemia — a condition in which the body doesn't get oxygen due to a lack of healthy red blood cells.

 - Raynaud's disease

-Superficial frostbite, as seen here on the tip of a finger, typically affects smaller, more exposed areas of the body, such as the fingers, feet, nose, ears and face.
+Superficial frostbite, as seen here on the tip of a finger, is most common on the fingers, toes, nose, ears, cheeks and chin.